jinoh5/decoding-working-memory/README.md

   1. Mean accuracy classifier score
   2. Von mises curve fitted resultant, mu, standard deviation, peak confidence plots

+New full pipeline is the main code file to start from.

 Supplementary information:
 - This code does not include the data file.
   The data file was in .mat.